streamr-dev/network-contracts/packages/network-subgraphs/README.md

-# Subgraph definitions for the stream permission registry
+# Subgraph definitions for streamr network

 ## Setup
 Everything is already included in the streamr-docker-dev environment